 Pros of hiring from within

 Internal employees also know you and what you do.
 It takes less time for them to understand the details of your organization and your mission.
 Plus, an existing trainer also has in-depth knowledge of your material and audience.
-Becoming a facilitator for your new training program is more about adapting the online environment than to your company.
+Becoming a facilitator for your new training program is more about adapting to the online environment than to your company.
 Someone can always learn how to manage an online program.

 Cost-saving might also be a factor in your decision.
 Hiring from within reduces hard hiring costs, such as interview time, office space, or even relocation fees.

-Cons of hiring from within
+Cons of hiring existing staff

 Another potential con of choosing an internal hire is that the group dynamics can shift — and not always in a good way.
 Some people are simply nervous about online training.
 To succeed in this transition, effective communication is vital for facilitators and learners alike.